Deckhandfirststar01/Skrivebord/README.md

 - [How to spec](/doc/how-to-spec.md) Guide on how to write functional specifications
 - [How to setup grip and github on osx](/doc/grip-github-osx.md) Guide on how to setup [grip](https://github.com/joeyespo/grip) and [github](https://github.com) on osx
 - [How to edit the spec using git](/doc/git-basics.md) Guide on how to edit the specification using git
+- [How to link to a specific version](/doc/git-basics.md#how-to-link-to-a-specific-version) How to get a link to a specific version (for use in tickets)
 - [Markdown style guide](http://www.cirosantilli.com/markdown-style-guide/)
   Markdown styleguide to help you produce better markdown files